improve-ai/swift-ranker/README.md

 You can think of contexts like: If `<context>` then `<variant>`.

 ### Learning from Specific Types of Rewards
-Instead of having to manually track rewards for every seperate decision namespace, we can assign a custom rewardKey during trackDecision for that specific decision to be trained on.
+Instead of tracking rewards for every seperate decision namespace, we can assign a custom rewardKey during trackDecision for that specific decision to be trained on.

 ```objc
  [improve trackDecision:@"song" variant:@"Hey Jude" context:context rewardKey:@"session_length"];